-Yes.
-From a March 27, Department of Administration press release: “Eligibility [for Energy Assistance] will be now based on the household's previous month of income, rather than the former requirement of the previous three months income.
+Eligibility is now based on the household's previous month of income, rather than the former requirement of the previous three months of income.
 This move was made to ensure those who are recently affected by the COVID-19 response are able to receive assistance quickly.